 A playgroup teacher described one participating family's experience in during the 2019-2020 school year.

-Lindsay19, a married mother of one child, Aiden19, had seen First 5 flyers at the post office and came to the school in search of a program where her son could interact with other children his age.
+Lindsay20, a married mother of one child, Aiden19, had seen First 5 flyers at the post office and came to the school in search of a program where her son could interact with other children his age.
 Aiden participated in both the Playgroup and Storytime programs with consistent attendance.
 Lindsay had been concerned since Aiden was not very verbal and needed help.
-During his participation, Aiden was referred to speech therapy and is currently receiving speech services through River Delta Unified School District.
+During his participation, Aiden was referred to speech therapy and is currently receiving speech services.
 Additionally, the team at First 5 referred him to Head Start and he is now attending preschool with Head Start.